 Kathryn Watson, Interim Chair & Treasurer

 Based in Washington D.C., Kathryn Watson is counsel to two Baltimore, MD hospitals where she oversees the compliance of operations and works to assure health care initiatives are successfully serving the community.
 Kathryn is a graduate of Brown University and was a Public Interest Law Scholar at Georgetown University Law Center.
-During law school, she served as a policy intern at the Kaiser Family Foundation and as a researcher for the Center for Law and the Public’s Health, where she focused on HIV/AIDS and redressing health disparities.
-Kathryn earned a Masters in Public Health at Johns Hopkins University.
-After law school, Kathryn clerked for a federal district judge and was a health care associate in private practice prior to returning to the public sector.
-Kathryn is currently a Health Law Fellow at Loyola University Chicago’s law school, where she is focused on helping to turn around struggling healthcare delivery systems.
+During law school, she served as a policy intern at Whitman-Walker Health Center and as a researcher for the Center for Law and the Public’s Health with a focus on HIV/AIDS and redressing health disparities.
+Kathryn earned her Masters in Public Health at Johns Hopkins University.